oakdesign/TacviewLogAnalyzer/README.md

 - The tool can handle files up to several hundred MB
 - Processing time scales with file size and number of events
 - Consider using `--summary` mode for faster analysis of very large files

+**For custom templates:**
+- Ensure your `index.html` is in the same directory as the executable
+- Check browser console for JavaScript errors if sorting doesn't work
+- Use the [example template](examples/custom_template_example.html) as a starting point
+- Template must use valid HTML and Jinja2 syntax

+**Custom template issues:**
+- If your custom `index.html` causes errors, remove it to revert to the built-in template
+- Ensure your template uses proper Jinja2 syntax and includes required template variables
+- Test template changes incrementally to identify syntax errors

 ## Developer Guide